 The needles themselves are solid but very flexible, and they should always sterilized in advance and discarded immediately after.
-When performed by a trained and experienced practitioner — the only kind who should even attempt this — acupuncture is an extremely safe procedure, and infection is not a significant risk.
+When a trained and experienced practitioner–the only kind who should even attempt this–performs acupuncture, it’s an extremely safe procedure, and infection does not pose a significant risk.

 It’s rare for the ailment to be fully “cured” in a single session, even a long one.
-Be prepared for four to eight weekly or biweekly sessions — though you may see some positive response after the first treatment, and improvements are usually noticeable by the third.
+You should prepare for four to eight weekly or biweekly sessions; although, you may see some positive response after the first treatment, and improvements are usually noticeable by the third.

 Acupuncture shouldn’t be a lifelong commitment, even for chronic conditions like arthritis.
-You should see positive improvement in a matter of days or weeks, and once the problem is under control, the number and frequency of treatments should taper off.
+You should see positive improvement in a matter of days or weeks.
+Once the problem is under control, the number and frequency of treatments should taper off.